migsc/cmdeagle/docs/README.md

 ## Quick Start

-The easiest way to work with cmdeagle right now is by [installing it with Go](https://go.dev/doc/install) on a unix-like system (macOS, Linux, etc).
+The easiest way to work with cmdeagle right now is by installing it with [Golang's package manager](https://go.dev/doc/install) on a unix-like system (macOS, Linux, etc).
 More platforms will be supported soon.

 ### 1) Install it with Go's package manager